 4.3 The Customer will be responsible for obtaining suitable licences of third party software (such as email client software) which are required for the full use of the Services.

 5.1 The Customer must not use the Website:

 (a) to host, store, send, relay or process any material; or

 which is unlawful, illegal, fraudulent, or which breaches any applicable laws, regulations or legally binding codes, or infringes any third party rights, or may give rise to any form of legal action against the Company or the Customer or any third party.

 5.2 Without prejudice to the generality of Clause [10.1], the Customer warrants that any marketing list (including any email marketing list) provided by the Customer, or on behalf of the Customer, to the Company will have been collected and collated in accordance with all applicable laws and regulations, and that the use of any such list by the Company for the purposes of the Services [in accordance with the instructions of the Customer] will not:

-(a) breach any applicable laws (including the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council);
+(a) breach any applicable laws (including the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003, and the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council);

 (b) infringe any third party’s legal rights; or